zendframework/zf2-documentation/docs/languages/en/modules/zend.form.advanced-use-of-forms.rst

 validator that validates that the value optionally has a + sign at the beginning and is followed by 11 or 12 digits.

-The easiest way of start using your new custom element in your forms is to use the custom element's FCQN:
+The easiest way of start using your new custom element in your forms is to use the custom element's FQCN:

 .. code-block:: php
     :linenos: